Northeastern-Electric-Racing/NERduino/README.md

 # NERduino
 Contains the base code for all NERduino applications

-Handles board peripherals and onboard sensor processing
+Handles board peripherals and onboard sensor processing, in addition to starting local I2C and serial comms

 #### TODOs
-1. CAN ID filtering
-2. ~~Finish testing of SHT30~~
-3. ~~Finish Implementation of SHT30~~
-4. ~~Rework ADXL312~~
-5. Finish testing of AMC6821
+1. Finish testing of AMC6821
-6. Finish Implementation of AMC6821
+2. Finish Implementation of AMC6821
+3. Update Naming of CAN Messages

 ### NERduino Library Overview of Usable Function
 ```